Abatement

 Spouse exemption is an Inheritance Tax relief that allows married couples and civil partners to pass unlimited assets to each other tax-free during life or on death.

-A standing search is a formal request to the [Probate](/glossary/probate) Registry to automatically notify you if a grant of probate or letters of administration is issued for a specific deceased person's estate within a six-month period.
+A standing search is a request to the Probate Registry to automatically notify you when a grant of probate or letters of administration is issued for a deceased person's estate.

 Standing to challenge (locus standi) is the legal right to contest a will or claim against an estate if you would benefit financially from the challenge succeeding.

-Statutory advertisements are public notices that executors place in [The Gazette](/glossary/the-gazette) and local newspapers to find unknown creditors and beneficiaries, protecting themselves from personal liability for claims made after distributing the estate.
+Statutory advertisements are public notices that executors place in The Gazette and local newspapers to find unknown creditors and beneficiaries before distributing an estate.

 Statutory legacy is the fixed sum (currently £322,000) that a surviving spouse or civil partner automatically receives when someone dies without a valid will and has children.

-STEP is the global [professional body](/glossary/law-society) for inheritance specialists.
-Full members earn the TEP designation after passing exams and demonstrating expertise in trusts and estate planning.
+STEP is the global professional body for inheritance specialists.
+Full members earn the TEP designation after passing exams and demonstrating expertise in trusts and estates.

-A step-child is the [son](/glossary/child-children) or daughter of your spouse or partner from a previous relationship who does not have automatic inheritance rights unless specifically named in your will or legally adopted.
+A step-child is the son or daughter of your spouse from a previous relationship who has no automatic inheritance rights unless named in your will or legally adopted.

-Stocks and [shares](/glossary/company-shares) are units of ownership in companies (also called equities or securities) that form part of your estate and must be identified, valued, and distributed according to your will.
+Stocks and shares are units of ownership in companies (also called equities) that form part of your estate and must be identified, valued, and distributed according to your will.

-International succession law is the set of legal rules determining which country's [inheritance](/glossary/inheritance) laws apply to your estate when you have assets or connections in multiple countries.
+International succession law determines which country's inheritance laws apply to your estate when you have assets or connections in multiple countries.

 Suspicious circumstances are red flags surrounding how a will was made that require the person defending the will to prove it genuinely reflects the testator's wishes.

-Tag-along rights are contractual provisions in shareholders' agreements that allow minority shareholders to sell their [shares](/glossary/company-shares) alongside majority shareholders on the same terms when a sale to a third party occurs.
+Tag-along rights are contractual provisions that allow minority shareholders to sell their shares alongside majority shareholders on the same terms when a third-party sale occurs.

-Taper relief is a sliding-scale tax reduction on large gifts made 3-7 years before death, reducing the [inheritance](/glossary/inheritance) tax payable (not the gift's value) based on how long the donor survived.
+Taper relief is a sliding-scale tax reduction on large gifts made 3-7 years before death, reducing inheritance tax payable based on how long the donor survived.

 The tax year is the 12-month period from 6 April to 5 April that HMRC uses to assess your tax liability and reset annual allowances and exemptions.

-Tenants in common is a property ownership structure where each co-owner holds a separate, identifiable share that can be left to [beneficiaries](/glossary/beneficiary) in their will, rather than automatically passing to surviving co-owners.
+Tenants in common is a property ownership structure where each co-owner holds a separate share that can be left to beneficiaries in their will.

 Testamentary capacity is the legal requirement to understand making a will, know what you own, recognise who should benefit, and not be influenced by mental disorder.

-Testamentary expenses are the costs incurred by executors when administering an [estate](/glossary/estate), including probate fees, professional fees, and other reasonable expenses necessary to collect assets, pay debts, and distribute inheritances.
+Testamentary expenses are the costs incurred by executors when administering an estate, including probate fees, professional fees, and other reasonable expenses.

 A testator is the person who creates and signs a will, deciding how their estate (money, property, and possessions) should be distributed after they die.